Irreducibility of the Dispersion Polynomial for Periodic Graphs: Introduction

 \section{Introduction}

-Let $\Gamma$ be a $\ZZ^{d}$-periodic graph, and let \demph{$\ell^2(\Gamma)$} be the Hilbert space of all square-summable functions on vertices of $\Gamma$.
-A (\demph{discrete}) \demph{Schr\"{o}dinger operator} $L$, a graph Laplacian with a periodic potential, acting on $\ell^{2}(\Gamma)$ is self-adjoint and therefore has real spectrum.
-After applying the Floquet transform to $\ell^{2}(\Gamma)$, the operator can be represented by a matrix with \demph{Laurent polynomial} entries.
-The characteristic polynomial of this matrix is called the \demph{dispersion polynomial} (or the Bloch polynomial), and its zero-set is an algebraic hypersurface known as the \demph{Bloch} \demph{variety}.
-We can recover the spectrum of this operator by projecting the Bloch variety onto the eigenvalue coordinate space.
-The level set of the Bloch variety at the eigenvalue $\lambda_0$ is the \demph{Fermi} \demph{variety} at energy level $\lambda_0$.
+Let $\Gamma$ be a $\ZZ^{d}$-periodic graph, and let \demph{$\ell^2(\Gamma)$} be the Hilbert space of square-summable functions on the vertices of $\Gamma$.
+A \demph{discrete periodic operator} $L$--a weighted graph Laplacian with a periodic potential--acting on $\ell^{2}(\Gamma)$ is self-adjoint and therefore has real spectrum $\sigma(L)$.
+After applying the Floquet transform to $\ell^{2}(\Gamma)$, the operator may be represented by a matrix of \demph{Laurent polynomial} entries.
+The characteristic polynomial of this matrix is called the \demph{dispersion polynomial} (or the Bloch polynomial), and its zero-set is an algebraic hypersurface in $(\SS^{1})^{d}{\times}\RR$, where $\SS^{1}$ is the complex unit circle.
+This variety is known as the \demph{Bloch} \demph{variety}.
+We may recover the spectrum of this operator by projecting the Bloch variety onto $\RR$.
+The level set of the Bloch variety at the eigenvalue $\lambda_0 $ $\in \sigma(L)$ is the \demph{Fermi} \demph{variety} at energy level $\lambda_0$.

-Studying irreducibility of these varieties may seem esoteric, but irreducbility has important consequences. ~\cite{KV, Kuchment1998, KV22} showed that irreducibility of the Fermi varieties implies the absence of embedded eigenvalues (see~\cite{Overview, Embed,Liu2022} for related applications). ~\cite{LiuQE} showed that irreducibility of the Bloch variety implies quantum ergodicity.
-In~\cite{Battig, FLM, GKT, Liu2022} these varieties were shown to be irreducible for operators defined on a class of finite-range graphs, such as the square lattice.
-Reducibility of the Bloch variety has also been studied in~\cite{LeeLiShip, LiShip,Shipman2, Shipman,sabri2023flat}.
+Studying irreducibility of these varieties may seem esoteric, but irreducibility has important consequences.
+In~\cite{KV, Kuchment1998, KV22} it was shown that irreducibility of the Fermi varieties implies the absence of embedded eigenvalues (see~\cite{Overview, Embed,Liu2022} for related applications).
+Moreover, it was proven in~\cite{LiuQE} that irreducibility of the Bloch variety implies quantum ergodicity.
+In~\cite{Battig, FLM, LiShip, GKT, Liu2022}, these varieties were shown to be irreducible for operators defined on a class of finite-range graphs, such as the square lattice and certain planar periodic graphs.
+Reducibility of the Bloch variety has also been studied in~\cite{LeeLiShip ,Shipman2, Shipman,sabri2023flat}.
 For a more detailed history, see~\cite{Overview,kuchment2023analytic, TopFermiLiu}.